-Full members are members of both the YMCA of Okanagan (at the H2O Adventure + Fitness Centre) and OMSC, therefore they have access to all of the Y's facilities and programs in addition to OMSC's swim program.
+Starting in September 2014, OMSC entered into a partnership with the YMCA of Okanagan, the operator of the H2O Adventure & Fitness Centre.
+Under this new arrangement, OMSC membership includes regular membership of the YMCA (at the H2O Adventure + Fitness Centre "H2O" facility only).
+OMSC members therefore have access to all of the Y's facilities and programs in addition to OMSC's swim program.
 Visit our website to view our membership categories and current fee structure.